- You Are In:

 What is changing?

-Your point of contact for all cesspit emptying enquiries has moved from States Works to Guernsey Water as of 1st November 2021.
+The point of contact for all cesspit emptying enquiries moved from States Works to Guernsey Water on 1st November 2021.
 Cesspit emptying charges will also soon move from their own invoice, to your existing water bill, you can view an example on our about your bill page.

 If you currently pay your water or cesspit emptying charge by Direct Debit changes may be made to your existing agreements as follows.

 - Your existing Direct Debit with States Works for sewage collection charges will cease.
 If you have no existing Direct Debit instruction with Guernsey Water, your cesspit emptying charges can be settled in the same way you choose to settle your water bill.